This post may contain affiliate links. Read my whole disclosure here.

 Managing screen time for kids is not only about quantity, but also about quality.

+Epic! is an awesome digital library for kids and one of our favorite apps.
 Inside the app, kids can read tons of books, watch videos, and listen to audiobooks.

 I love the idea of holding a book in my hands and reading it to my kids while cuddling on the couch, but this app is a great addition to our regular storytime.